BradleyCodeU/bradleycodeu.github.io/_apcsa/ch762darrays/Ch76ReadingExternalFile.md

 2 6 24 31 14 41 18 11 14 20 17 7 45 33

 The dimensions of the 2D array are the first two integers, so the array that will be created and filled is a 2 x 6 (2 rows x 6 columns).
 Print an error message if ANY of the values is invalid.
-For example, if you change testData.txt to be "2rows 6columns" then it would print an error message and not crash.
+For example, if you change testData.txt to be "rows=2 and 6columns" then it would print an error message and NOT crash.

-Here is a table to help you visualize the 2D array (notice that 2 and 6 are NOT in the 2D array, but describe the number of columns and rows):
+Here is a table to help you visualize the 2D array (NOTICE that 2 and 6 are NOT in the 2D array, but describe the number of columns and rows):

 |24	|31	|14	|41	|18	|11 |
 |14	|20	|17	|7	|45	|33 |

-Print "Average of row 0:" calculate and display the average of the first row.
+Print the table.
+Next, print "Average of row 0:" calculate and display the average of the first row.
 Repeat for the second row.

 ***IMPORTANT*** I should be able to change the first values to 4 3 and the program will create a 4x3 array and calculate the averages of 3 rows.
 Here are some other possible first values: